Roshasjsjd/Induction-ceremony-/README.md

 Dr. Jasvir Singh Grewal, our NSS In-Charge, held an interactive session to introduce us to the National Service Scheme (NSS).
 He began the session with a recitation of a Shabad.
 Following that, he organised a few fun activities.
 Our seniors also presented a comedy play, which was very entertaining.
 Overall, it was the best session we have had so far.

 ![image alt](https://github.com/Roshasjsjd/Induction-ceremony-/blob/b7a96f4a57ea42d3afb14562330addfb14cddff5/VideoCapture_20250807-193308.jpg)

+# Day-7 (08-08-25)

+## Time: 11:00 am

+Today, I attended my first lecture on engineering drawing.
+It was an interesting experience.
+The lecture taught us the difference between artistic drawing and engineering drawing, which was something new I learned today.

+## Time: 12:00 pm

+Break

+## Time: 1:00 pm

+I attended a workshop lecture in the machine block that introduced us to several new machines.
+It was informative and beneficial for our understanding of current machinery.